andreapachecodlc/JobTeaser_Final-Project/README.md

 ## **5. Machine Learning Approach: Predicting Candidate Success**

-The detailed steps followed to develop the classification model and the results are explained in [See notebook](https://url-del-notebook.com)
+The detailed steps followed to develop the classification model and the results are explained in [JobTeaser EDA and Machine Learning](JobTeaser EDA and Machine Learning.ipynb)

 ## **6. Conclusions and Recommendations**
 ### **Conclusions:**